-- 1671 In the above grammars, the pseudo values that appear in angle brackets have the following meaning: - attribute_name: represents the name of an attribute defined on the assertion context entity (node instance, relationship instance, group instance) and from which value will be evaluated against the defined constraint clauses. - list_of_constraint_clauses: represents the list of constraint clauses that will be used to validate the attribute assertion.
+- 1671 In the above grammars, the pseudo values that appear in angle brackets have the following meaning: - attribute_name: represents the name of an attribute defined on the assertion context entity (node instance, relationship instance, group instance) and from which value will be evaluated against the defined constraint clauses. list of constraint clauses: represents the list of constraint clauses that will be used to validate - 1675 Iist_of_constraint_clauses: represents the list of constraint clauses that will be used to validate 1676 the attribute assertion.